Marie is a lover of everything about and inside of aquariums. Among other friendly creatures, she has a turtle that she

 5. Removing All Filter Media at Once and Rinsing With Tap

 Most beneficial bacteria live in the filter, specifically on the filter’s media (floss, charcoal, sponge, and ceramic rings).
 The filter may “polish” your water, keeping it clear and odorless using charcoal, but the true purpose of the filter is to keep your fish alive through the nitrogen cycle.
 I hate how Hang On the Back filter (HOB) companies encourage the practice of completely switching out the filter media for the sake of convenience.
-You are doing harm to your tank every time you replace that cartridge with a dry one because beneficial bacteria has to be kept wet.
+You are doing harm to your tank every time you replace that cartridge with a dry one because beneficial bacteria have to be kept wet.